-Among the companies in this sample, aggregate share repurchases exceeded dividends on a nearly 2-to-1 basis (\$26.3 billion, compared to \$14.3 billion).
+Among the companies in this sample, aggregate share repurchases exceeded dividends by almost 75% (\$32.5 billion, compared to \$18.8 billion).

-- Approximately 40% (585) of the companies in the sample neither paid dividends nor repurchased shares during 2015. - Only 12% (170) of companies paid dividends without repurchasing shares.

-- Nearly two-thirds (306) of dividend payers also repurchased shares during the year.
-That sub-group was split evenly between companies for which share repurchases or dividend payments predominated.
-In aggregate, share repurchases for this group (\$12.5 billion) exceeded the amount paid as dividends (\$8.4 billion). - Approximately 27% of the companies in the sample repurchased shares without paying any dividends.
+- Approximately 15% (119) of the companies in the sample neither paid dividends nor repurchased shares during 2017. - Only 13% (101) of companies paid dividends without repurchasing shares. - Nearly 75% (292) of dividend payers also repurchased shares during the year.
+In aggregate, share repurchases for this group (\$20.4 billion) exceeded the amount paid as dividends (\$13.9 billion). - Approximately one-third of the companies in the sample repurchased shares without paying any dividends.

 Companies pay dividends with greater consistency than they repurchase shares.
-Of the 853 companies that repurchased shares in at least one of the three years ending with fiscal 2015, only 454 (53%) did so ever year.
-Among companies repurchasing shares in a given year, approximately 15% did not repurchase any shares in the subsequent year; the comparable attrition rate for dividend payers was less than 5%.
+Of the 651 companies that repurchased shares in at least one of the three years ending with fiscal 2017, only 467 (74%) did so ever year.
+In contrast, less than 5% of the dividend payors failed to pay dividends in the following year.

-What Are Shareholder Preferences for Return Composition?
+What Are Family Shareholder Preferences for Return Composition?

 The investors that populate corporate finance textbooks are blithely indifferent to the composition or form of shareholder returns.
 Such hypothetical investors are indifferent between current yield and capital appreciation - in our experience, real shareholders are not.
-Directors are responsible for managing the company for the actual shareholders, not some hypothetical phantoms.
-Private company directors should evaluate the degree to which the company's existing distribution policy aligns with the shareholders' return preferences and risk tolerances.
+Family business directors are responsible for managing the company for the actual shareholders, not some hypothetical phantoms.
+Directors should evaluate the degree to which the company's existing dividend policy aligns with the shareholders' return preferences and risk tolerances.